Finding Music in the Library

 Search

-Use the Search box—there is one on every page.
-Or, use the dropdown menus—they have their own search boxes.
-Sometimes you may need to explore a bit—publishers often used unexpected versions of titles, especially when the original was in a language other than English.
+Choose Search from the menu at the top of any page.
+Sometimes you may need to explore a bit—publishers often used unexpected versions of titles or composers’ names, especially when the original was in a language other than English.

 Browse

 Not sure what’s here?
 Browse by title or the most recent additions first.
 Use the dropdown menus to explore.
-Use the Sort By menu to see results alphabetically by Title, Date Added, or choose Shuffle to see them in random order.
-(Reload your browser page to discover new tunes.)
+Use the Sort By menu to see results alphabetically by Title or Date Added.

 Narrowing your selection

-Whether you’re searching or browsing, the dropdown menus in the page header will show the available composers, arrangers, publishers, etc. so you can narrow your selection.
+Whether you’re searching or browsing, the dropdown menus on the left side will show the available composers, arrangers, publishers, etc. so you can narrow your selection.
 Then click on any title to see more information, a preview and a download link.

 For a typical band: select anything with Instrumentation marked “New edition” or “Modern instrumentation”.
 Check Grade and other info to tailor the best choices for your band.
 Take a look at pieces with Instrumentation marked “Parts Missing”–sometimes what is missing is not important to you, and the piece will work just fine.